Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

         TO "/output/releasenotes/winter2017-18/parquet/vehicles_{*}.parquet"
         USING Outputters.Parquet();

-3. This script writes some sample data into an uncompressed Parquet file, one Parquet file where only the `c_string` column is compressed with the `snappy` compression and one Parquet file where additionally the `c_bigint` column is compressed with the `brotli` compression.
+3. This script writes some sample data into three files: an uncompressed Parquet file, another Parquet file where only the `c_string` column is compressed with the `snappy` compression and,lastly, a Parquet file where additionally the `c_bigint` column is compressed with the `brotli` compression.
 All three files set the scale at 8 for the `c_decimal` column.

         SET @@FeaturePreviews = "EnableParquetUdos:on";